 1. Learn vegan-related French words and phases

-Learning some local words and phases will be very helpful to communicate with local people about what will and won’t eat eat.
+Learning some local words and phrases will be very helpful to communicate with local people about what will and won’t eat.
 Google Translate is your language assistant!
 However, you can note down some of these typical words, questions that you might need to use quite often:

 Egg: Oeuf Meat: la viande

 Is there meat in this dish?: Y a-t-il de la viande dans ce plat?

 In addition, when you choose to subscribe to our newsletter here, you will receive a language guide monthly, with a lot of useful words and phrases that you might need when traveling as a vegan.
 Keep it in your travel bag to help you communicate your lifestyle choices to those around you.